top of page

 One Act and Full Length Plays:

-Alongside the pantomimes are various one act plays and full-length plays.
-During my quarter of a century in Am-Dram I have seen quite a scarcity of good one act plays that theatres can put on for festivals or for a night of one acts.
-I have produced quite a few evenings of 2 or 3 on acts.
-I have various stories that cover different aspects of life; some funny some serious.
-Reflecting life at a watershed moment, ghostly apparitions to guide a life, etc. Writing a one act play is trying to establish the characters quickly and focus on one incident in life rather than develop it through a longer play or series of plays.
+Alongside the pantomimes are various one-act plays and full-length plays.
+During my many years in Am-Dram I have seen quite a scarcity of good one-act plays that theatres can put on for festivals or for a night of one acts.
+I have produced quite a few evenings of 2 or 3 one-acts that have various stories that cover different aspects of life; some funny, some serious.
+Reflecting life at a watershed moment, ghostly apparitions to guide life, etc. Writing a one-act play is trying to establish the characters quickly and focus on one incident in life rather than develop it through a longer play or series of plays.
 It's a challenge but an interesting and rewarding one that I enjoy.

-Full length plays gives an author longer to establish the personalities and then the situation that brings them all together.
-I have written a full length murder mystery and am looking to do a few more.
+Full-length plays give an author longer to establish the personalities and then the situation that brings them all together.
+I have written a full-length murder mystery and am looking to do a few more.

 Please see the tab ‘Play Scripts’ for more information.